justinlangley3/obmp-collector/docker/README.md

 > You must define the **KAFKA_FQDN** as a 'hostname'.
 If all containers are running on the same node, this
 > hostname can be local specific, such as 'localhost' or 'myhost'.
 If Kafka is running on a different server,
 > than the consumers and producers, then the KAFKA_FQDN should be a valid hostname that can be resolved using DNS.
-> This can be internal DNS or manually done by updating the /etc/hosts file on each machine.
+> This can be internal DNS, manually by updating the /etc/hosts file on each machine, or by using the docker extra_hosts option.

     docker run -d --name=obmp_collector -e KAFKA_FQDN=localhost \
          --sysctl net.ipv4.tcp_keepalive_intvl=30 \